KhuongDiep911/KhuongDiep911.github.io/aboutme.md

 ![Conference](img/conference.jpeg)
 *The Annual Conference of KIPS 2023*

 In addition to my academic achievements, I actively participate in social activities to expand my network and enhance soft skills.
 I played a key role in organizing events such as the GALA DINNER - TET XA 2023, the 9th Annual Conference of Vietnamese Young Scientists (ACVYS 2023), the VSAK Sport Woori Bank Union Cup 2023, and the 16th Vietnamese Student day in Korea.
-For my outstanding contributions, I received merits from the Vietnam Embassy Korea, and the Vietnamese Students’ Association in Korea.
+For my outstanding contributions, I received merits from the Vietnam Embassy in Korea, and the Vietnamese Students’ Association in Korea.

 ![Merit](img/merit.jpg)
 *Merit for individual with outstanding contribution from Vietnam Embassy in Korea*